 This is my absolute favorite neutral nail polish.

-This color is just a tad darker than my skin tone, so it blends in almost perfectly.
-I know that having “mannequin” looking hands isn’t popular amongst all women, but this color blends to the point where it elongates my fingers.
-And because it blends, I can wear it for interviews, meetings, or formal functions while giving my nails that clean “done” look that I love.
+This color is slightly darker than my skin tone, so it blends in almost perfectly.
+I know that having “mannequin” looking hands isn’t popular amongst all women, but this color corresponds to the point where it elongates my fingers.
+And because it blends, I can wear it for interviews, meetings, or formal functions while giving my nails that clean “done” look I love.

-Worn by the Queen of England herself, Ballet Slippers is one of Essie’s staple colors.
+Worn by the Queen of England, Ballet Slippers are one of Essie’s staple colors.
 A soft, milky-white pink nail color, Ballet Slippers indeed reminds you of the flowing tulle skirts of a ballerina that is entirely office-appropriate.

 The only catch is this color will require several coats (and some patience) for full opacity.